nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 - Implement at least five microservices;
 - Implement data sharding in Payments service
 - Implement CQRS in Pictures Service
+- Implement logging to keep track of the overall state of the system

 ### Week 3: 4/6 - 4/13 What have everyone worked on?